 - Point #3: We have strong development and support mechanisms for general managers in our company.

 A well-developed point of view is at the core of being persuasive.

 We believe that 4 + 2 Talent Management model highlights the most differentiating capabilities for talent management leaders.
-Given that this field is still forming, it’s possible that our view on these critical capabilities will change over time.
-What we know today, however, is that this young field is an inflection point where its credibility and impact are in question.
-We are confident that the closer that TM leaders fit with the 4 + 2 profile, the better the odds that this profession will realize its true potential.
+We are confident that the closer that talent-building HR leaders fit with the 4 + 2 profile, the better the odds that this profession (and those professionals) will realize its true potential.

 - Marc founded and leads The Talent Strategy Group and consults globally to the world’s largest and most successful corporations.
 He co-founded the Talent Management Institute and created and publishes TalentQ magazine.
 He co-authored the Harvard Business Review Publishing best-seller One Page Talent Management and 8 Steps to High Performance.